dart-lang/language/working/macros/feature-specification.md

       in order to exclude null items, but all the actual entries must be of one of the supported types.

-    **TODO**: Do we want to allow more complex expressions?
-Could we allow constant expressions whose identifiers can be successfully resolved before macro expansion (#1929)?

 *   If the parameter type is `Code` (or a subtype of `Code`), the argument expression is automatically converted to a corresponding `Code` instance.
     These provided code expressions may contain identifiers.